rovellipaolo/NinjaDroid/README.md

 $ cp /path/to/your/package.apk apks/package.apk
 $ docker run --name ninjadroid -it --rm -v $(pwd)/apks:/apks ninjadroid:latest ninjadroid /apks/package.apk -aj
 ```
-And the same applies also to the output directory when using the _"-e"_ or _"--extract"_ option, to which you also need to grant permissions:
+And the same applies also to the output directory when using the `-e`/`--extract` option, to which you also need to grant permissions:
 ```shell
 $ mkdir output
 $ chmod 777